Prompt Asks for 10 Items, Model Returns 3 and Stops

 5. Items are too coupled — model self-deduplicates

 After writing “1.
 Bluetooth connectivity,” the model is reluctant to write another wireless-themed item because it pattern-matches “I already covered wireless.”
-Without explicit permission to be similar, list collapses.
+Without explicit permission to be similar, the list collapses.

-6. Stop sequence triggered early
+6. Stop sequence or token cap fired early

 Your API call includes a stop sequence like "\n\n" or "###".
 The model emits one of these between items and the API truncates.
+Or you set max_tokens too low and the answer was cut off mid-item.

-7. List request inside long context window
+7. List request inside a long context window

 The model has 8000 tokens of context and your “give me 10 ideas” is the last 20.
 Models systematically under-attend to brief instructions buried in long context.